Fate supports two types of collections: [LIST], which are basic, unordered

 (set:pop_left!
 [X SET REFERENCE] [X REFERENCE])

-Removes and retrieves the element at the start (pop_left
+Removes and retrieves the element at the start (pop_left) or the end

-) of a list.
-The removed element is stored in [X REFERENCE]
+(pop_right) of a list.
+The removed element is stored in [X REFERENCE].

 (list:partition!
 [LAMBDA BOOL (X)] [if_true = X LIST REFERENCE] [if_false = X LIST REFERENCE])